 The findings that come up most often

-Across yachts, the same handful of issues account for most IHM-related findings:
+Across vessels, the same handful of issues account for most IHM-related findings:

 Notice what these have in common: none of them are about the original survey being wrong.
 They are about the inventory not being kept alive between surveys.
 The IHM is a living document, and inspection is where that shows.